C. Title IX

 Colorado College has a foundational commitment to equal opportunity and diversity in the workplace.
 We want to make sure that everyone feels our willingness to hear about issues and do everything possible to make this a welcoming, inclusive, and supportive place to work.

-Colorado College is an equal opportunity employer committed to increasing the diversity of the college community and to not discriminating in its employment practices or educational programs and activities on any basis protected by law, e.g., race, color, national origin, gender, sex, age, religion, gender identify, gender expression, disability, or sexual orientation.
+Colorado College is an equal opportunity employer committed to increasing the diversity of the college community and to not discriminating in its employment practices or educational programs and activities on any basis protected by law, e.g., race, color, national or ethnic origin, , sex, age, religion, gender identity or expression, marital status, veteran status, disability, or sexual orientation.
 The college values a diverse workforce and engages in recruitment strategies designed to increase the diversity of its applicant pool.

 At Colorado College, it is everyone's responsibility to promote a work environment in which differences and diverse perspectives are respected, faculty and staff are treated equitably, and individual contributions are valued and rewarded.

 Staff who feel that they have been discriminated against may use the complaint procedures adopted as a part of the Anti-Discrimination policy.
-They may choose to pursue the matter through informal consultation or formal grievance procedures, or both.
+They may choose to pursue the matter through informal or formal procedures, or both.
 The college will respond promptly and equitably to both informal and formal complaints, and will respect, insofar as possible, the right to confidentiality of all members of the college community.
 Retaliation against staff who bring complaints of discrimination in good faith is prohibited and is also considered a form of discrimination that is actionable under the policy.

 Inquiries regarding the Anti-Discrimination Policy may be directed to the college’s Title IX Coordinator.